ntop/ntopng/doc/src/cli_options.rst

       ntopng -i eth0 -i eth1

-   To specify a zmq interface (that allows to visualize remotely-collected flows by nProbe and cento) you should add an interface like :code:`ntopng -i tcp://<endpoint ip>/`
+   To specify a ZMQ interface (that allows to visualize remotely-collected flows by nProbe and cento) you should add an interface like :code:`ntopng -i tcp://<endpoint ip>/`

    An example of ntopng and nprobe communication is